UKCloud/documentation/articles/enablement/enbl-sco-mtf-nas.md

 ## Before sending us your device

-Your SIRO, compliance officer or other person responsible for your IT security, must provide confirmation that your device is free of any viruses or malware.
+Your SIRO, compliance officer or other person responsible for your IT security must provide confirmation that your device is free of any viruses or malware.

 We'll send you a form to fill in and send back to us by email before sending the NAS, HDD or USB, to ensure there are no issues ahead of its delivery.